BrandonF55/Pierres-Bakery/README.md

 * _C#_
 * _.NET6_
 * _MS Testing_
+* _CSHTML_
+* _CSS_

 ## Description

-_This is a console appication for Pierre's Bakery to calculate cost of bread and pastries purchased.
-It uses custom classes and auto implemented properties to create orders and output a total cost._
+_This a application for the bakery.
+You can type in new orders and vendors and see information on both by clicking on each item or vendor_

 ## Setup/Installation Requirements